coinratecap/Backend/README.md

 Note that any form of route handler should be written in the root app.js file

+Create an **uploads** directory in case you want to store the media assets.

 ##  Coin Listing Methodology
 ### Price
 Using Bitcoin (BTC) as an example, and assuming we only track two exchanges, A and B: